 Twenty years ago, Porto Jofre was a small fishing community.
 Made accessible by the Transpantaneira highway, the community quickly become popular with recreational fisherman, who would hire small boats at the Hotel Pantanal Norte and spend their days on the river.

 Julinho was one of these fishermen, but he was also a certified nature guide in the Pantanal.
-He noticed that the jaguar sightings on Cuiaba river were more frequent than anywhere else in the Pantanal, and he had an idea to bring tourists here to show them the cats.
+He noticed that the jaguar sightings on the Cuiaba river were more frequent than anywhere else in the Pantanal, and he had an idea to bring tourists here to show them the cats.
 The trouble was that the cats were hard to track, they would flee at the first sound of the boat’s motor.

 Slowly Julinho started to learn the best strategies for finding and approaching the jaguars while the cats were getting more and more used to the boats.
 Eventually, in 1999, Julinho brought the first ever tourists to Porto Jofre and successfully showed them the jaguar.

 More success followed, and the others clued in on the idea.
-By 2005 Hotel Pantanal Norte expanded its boat fleet and hired nature guides and boat drivers to cater for the growing interest in jaguar tourism.
+By 2005 Hotel Pantanal Norte expanded its boat fleet and hired nature guides and boat drivers to cater to the growing interest in jaguar tourism.

 Overcrowding on the river